KrzysztofStaron/windowed-todo/README.md

 ## Components

+### App

+The App component is the main component of the application.
+It manages the state of the tasks, windows, handles mouse events, and renders the TaskBar and TaskWindow components.

+#### State

+- `mousePosition`: Current mouse position.
+- `windowRefs`: Array of references to the window elements, it length setermines the max number of active windows not counting the EditWindow
+- `lengths`: Array of lengths of the task lists, used to bulletproof editing window.
+- `windows`: Array of `TaskList` objects representing the current windows. **Upon change it automaticly sets first window visiblity to false if number of visible windows exceeds the length of windowRefs**
+- `editingTasks`: Array of tasks currently being edited.
+- `editingIndex`: Index of the task currently being edited.
+- `windowID`: ID of window of the currently edited task.

+#### Functions

+- `updateLength(value: number, window: number)`: Updates the length of the task list for a specific window.
+- `cancelSelection()`: Cancels the current selection (used by `EditWindow`).
+- `openTaskWindow(tasks: Task[], index: number, windowID: number)`: Opens a task in **EditWindow**
+- `createTask(name: string, color = ""): Task`: Creates a new task with the specified name and color.

 ### TaskBar

 The TaskBar component is responsible for displaying the taskbar at the bottom of the screen.
 It allows users to toggle the visibility of task windows and create new windows.